Week 1: In-Class#

 print(surface_area)

-Problem 1.12: Converting Imperial Units to Metric#
+Problem 1.13: Imperial to Metric#

 You have a friend visiting you from the United States.
 You would like to take her to Tivoli, but you know there is a height limit of 132 centimeters on some of the rides.
 Your friend texts you that she is 5 feet and 1 inches tall.